From walking over Rakotzbrücke Bridge to exploring Potsdam, these are some of the best day trips from Berlin for your next trip to Germany!

 Berlin itself is packed full of ways to learn about the country’s World War II history.
 None of it really compares, or prepares you, for visiting Sachsenhausen Concentration Camp.

 The former Nazi concentration camp stands in Oranienburg, just outside of Berlin.
 Here, over 30,000 inmates died in the horrendous conditions, subjected to all kinds of evil.
-The tour guides are super knowledgeable and share the story of Sachsenhausen, as well as giving you wider context.
+The tour guides are very knowledgeable and share the story of Sachsenhausen, as well as giving you wider context.

 A 6-hour tour of Sachsenhausen Concentration Camp from Berlin costs £16/US$20 and goes into the history of the area.
 This tour includes a train ride through the forests too.